marlia92/PFA-component-starter/src/component-library/content/pages/getting-started.md

 A [Custom Section](/component-library/components/page-sections/builders/custom-section/) is a container that controls padding, width, and background colors.
 It's the foundation for most page sections.

-1. On your page, click **"Add Page Section"** in the sidebar
+1. On your page, click **"Add Page Section"** in the sidebar.
-2. Select **"Custom Section"** from the component picker
+2. Select **"Custom Section"** from the component picker.
-3. The custom section will appear with default settings
+3. The custom section will appear with default settings.

 ### Step 2: Add a Split

 A [Split](/component-library/components/building-blocks/wrappers/split/) divides the space into two columns with adjustable widths.

-1. Open your Custom Section in the sidebar
+1. Open your Custom Section in the sidebar.
-2. Click **"+ Add Content Section"**
+2. Click **"+ Add Content Section"**.
-3. Select **"Split"** from the component picker
+3. Select **"Split"** from the component picker.

 ### Step 3: Add content elements